NodeBB/nodebb-english/installing/cloud/koding.rst

 Koding
 ======

 **Note**: Installations to Koding requires a free account on Koding.com.
+(This guide has been changed to reflect the changes to Koding.com as of September 2014)

 1. Create an account or log in to `Koding.com <http://koding.com>`
 2. Click the Green Icon at the top that looks like ``>_``